samirresque/CS50-Python/README.md

-- This repository CS50-Python contains the solutions of the problem sets.
+- Solutions to problem sets of 'Harvard's Introduction to Programming with Python CS50P'